atsushiyamadagithub/uclinux-mac-plus/Build-notvelleda-SCSI-hard-disk-image.md

 ### Build the notvelleda root filesystem
 1. Change to the user directory and run build.sh to build the root filesystem
-2. Run buildfs.sh to build the root filesystem disk image.
-The resulting image file is root.img
-3. Run buildntvfs.sh to build the root filesystem disk image.
+2. Run buildntvfs.sh to build the root filesystem disk image.
 The resulting image file is root.img

 ### Start MAME
 mame macplus -hard1 root.img